 A connection describes that two parts are linked with each other.
-In the context of the digital twin layer, we use the term connection to describe the integration of your Things service instance with other endpoints/servers
+In the context of the digital twin layer, we use the term connection to describe the integration of your service instance with other endpoints/servers.

 You can configure connections to various endpoints:

-Bosch IoT Hub (via AMQP 1.0) - the recommended way for device connectivity - bi-directional
+Bosch IoT Hub (via Apache Kafka) - this is the device connectivity layer of your Bosch IoT Device Management instance - the recommended way for device connectivity - bi-directional

-Bosch IoT Insights (via HTTP) - outgoing only
+Bosch IoT Insights (via HTTP) - this is the device data visualization service of the Bosch IoT Suite - via HTTP - outgoing only

 AMQP endpoints using AMQP 1.0 or AMQP 0.9.1 (e.g. RabbitMQ, Solace, Azure Service Bus) - bi-directional